AbdurrahmanIdr/alx-interview/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](./LICENCE) file for more information.
+See the [ALX LICENSE](./LICENCE) file for more information.

 ## Contact